Rei-SwitchBot/faq/en-us/Robot Vacuum Cleaner S1&S1 Plus.md

 SwitchBot Robot Vacuum Cleaner S1 Plus

-Please contact us with a screenshot of your Robot Vacuum Cleaner order history by logging into the SwitchBot App -> Profile -> Feedback.
+Please contact us with a screenshot of your Robot Vacuum Cleaner order history.

 When our support team receives your feedback, they will offer you assistance ASAP.